Ali Witt, Macy Geyer and Gaia Gbola set to join the Flames for the 2015 season

 Former NCAA All-American and national champion at Penn State Katie Schumacher-Cawley was named the head coach of the UIC volleyball program on December 5, 2008.
 She served as an assistant coach for six seasons prior to taking over the program.

-Schumacher-Cawley will enter her sixth season as head coach in 2014 with 71 victories at the helm of the UIC program.
+Schumacher-Cawley concluded her sixth season as head coach in 2014 with 85 victories at the helm of the UIC program.
 She earned a four-year contract in March 2013 and will be the Flames' leader through 2017.

 Schumacher-Cawley was named the 2013 UIC "INSPIRE" Award winner in November 2013.
 As part of Employee Recognition Month at UIC, the award recognizes individuals who have based their work and daily attitudes on UIC's core values of Integrity, Nurturance, Service, Pride, Intellect, Respect and Excellence.